liquidinstruments/moku-examples/gigabit-streamer/README.md

 The Moku does not participate in ARP and does not announce itself on the link.
 The host must construct packets that match the Gigabit Streamer's expected format and deliver them directly to the streaming interface.

 ### Host Configuration

+The following command line commands can be executed from the settings tab on the Moku Streamer application running on Linux.  however, they are included here for context as well.

 #### Host interface